Aptivi/NitrocidKS/DocGen/wiki/Home.md

 Each revision of the kernel API has several incompatibilities that break the existing mods.
 The examples are:

 - KS 0.0.16.x series or later is not backwards-compatible with the 0.0.15.x series or below.
-To remedy this issue for kernel configurations, use the KSConverter application supplied within Kernel Simulator.
+To remedy this issue for kernel configurations, use the KSConverter application supplied within Nitrocid KS.
 - Second-generation versions of KS are not backwards-compatible with the first-generation versions.
 Upgrade your mods to support the latest API changes, making changes if necessary.
 - Third-generation versions of KS are not backwards-compatible with the second-generation versions.
 Upgrade your mods to support the latest API changes, making changes if necessary.